 Here are some tips to successfully manage the transition to one income for you and your household:

 - Update your budget.
 Compare your monthly expenses and new income situation, making an effort to lower or eliminate costs wherever possible.
 For example, commuting and child care costs may be reduced during this period.
-You may also be able to cut back on monthly loan payments by refinancing your mortgage or auto loan at a lower rate.
+You may also be able to cut back on monthly loan payments by refinancing your mortgage or refinancing your auto loan at a lower rate.

 - Look into unemployment benefits.
 The Coronavirus Aid, Relief and Economic Security (CARES) Act expanded unemployment benefits for laid-off workers and those with reduced hours due to COVID-19.
 Unemployment benefits were also extended to self-employed and gig workers, who were previously ineligible.
 You can start the process by filing a claim with your state’s unemployment insurance program.